 A/B testing is something you should always do in email marketing to get the best of your efforts and generate maximum ROI.

 In fact, split testing is one of the best email marketing practices you can employ in other marketing areas.
-It is not reserved for email marketing alone.
+It is not reserved solely for email marketing.

 From the email subject line to content copy, preview text, and your email list, there are no limits to what you can run split tests on in your marketing.

-In email marketing, you can split your subscribers into a few groups and send different newsletter copies to each.
+In email marketing, you can split your subscribers into groups and send different newsletter versions to each group.
 Then, the results will be collected, and their performance will be analyzed to see what can be improved or modified.

 You can send subscriber group A an email copy with a blue CTA button and subscriber group B with a green CTA button.